Vizir/hackaton-front-team6/README.md

-# Banking App Plugin Template
+# Banking App Webview plugin

 This repository is a template for banking app plugins.
 The application is built using react and react-native